reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Normative Correctness.md

 **General**

 1. Consistency: Consistent/Coherent norms trump inconsistent/incoherent norms (This is required for all other constituive features to have force).
+Without a concern for consistency, an agent could not count as a normative reasoning agent.
+The very activity of normative reasoning is to address conflicts in motivations.
 2. Soundness: Norms endorsed under a sound state of mind trump norms endorsed under psychological compulsions, physical addictions, emotional disturbances, etc.
 3. Deliberation: Norms endorsed under deliberation trump unreflective dispositions that we discard under deliberation.
 4. Experience: Norms that maintain endorsement upon experiencing their outcome trump ends which are not.
 5. Full Information: Norms endorsed with full information trump norms based on false beliefs?

+Stability?
+Commonality?

 **Epistemic**

+The normativity of beliefs (against people who think the normativity of beliefs just reduce to their truth, so normativity is descriptive):
+- We are all familiar with the idea of justifying beliefs.
+I.e. people who believe in Santa Clause who are exposed to the appropriate evidence have unjustified beliefs, people who believe in God (or lack belief if you're religious), people with opposing beliefs about the efficacy of gun control, etc.
+- Justification and truth are separate concepts, i.e. a belief can be justified yet false or unjustified yet true.
+So justification cannot be descriptive, as it is not concerned with truth.
+- Normative principles come prior to descriptive beliefs.
+We need normative principles to establish descriptive beliefs.
+We need a procedure to proceed from evidential input - i.e. sensory perceptions, memories, intuitions, etc. - to belief outputs.
+We must establish what counts as evidence to make this inference.
+Deductive reasoning is required at a minimum.
+But this is not sufficient, we need induction, abduction, etc.

+- Deductive:
+	- Basic constistency: we cannot believe P and ~P.
+	- Logical rules of inference: if P->Q and P, then Q.
+	- Constraints on thought.
+We cannot help but follow logical constraints in our thinking.
+- Subjective:
 	- Perceptions/memories: the reason that a perception that p provides one with reason to believe that p is because part of what it is to perceive p is to acquire an unreflective belief that p.
 If perceptions didn't provide one with an unreflective belief that p, then perceiving that p would be like imagining that p, and this would not provide one with a reason to believe p.
 Similar considerations apply to memories.
 - Abduction:
+	- Falsifiability
+	- Generality
+	- Parisomony (Occam's Razor)
+	- Explanatory
 - Induction:
+	- Past -> Future
-- Causation:
+	- Observed -> Unobserved

+All of these are either:
+	- Constraints on our thoughts.
+We cannot help but believe them.
+Or,
+	- Things we don't *have* to trust, but which we just so happen to do.
+This isn't just something that individuals happen to trust, but that everyone happens to trust.
+If there were beings that didn't abide by induction or abduction, then we wouldn't call them irrational; they just wouldn't have cognitive structures like our own.
+Normativity only deals with resolving conflicts.
+Thus, if induction, abduction, etc. are already adopted by most people, then we don't need to justify them.

+This seems to be too low of a standard.
+It seems we can still question the validity of a belief system that is internally coherent and held by everyone else.
+E.g. think about beliefs about God back when everyone was religious.
+Why is this unjustified?
+Appeal to a more foundational principle that we all intuitive adopt, which is abduction.
+How do we know that abduction is more foundational than beliefs about God?
+(1) abduction is not a belief in that it is representation; it is a framework for establishing representations.
+(2) God is something we come to believe after engaging in abduction.
+(3) everyone participates in abduction, not everyone participates in believing God.
+Someone might say that they specifically place God on a more foundational level than abduction, but then their position wouldn't be reasonable for other people.
+And usually, when we say X provides a reason to believe Y in circumstances C, we take that to be a universal claim, i.e. *every* agent has reason to take X to provide reason to believe Y in circumstances C.

+Reason is purely procedural.
+It is concerned with amelierating *conflicts* and striving for *coherence* of our aims.
+Beliefs are not justified in isolation.
+Rather they are justified based on their coherence with other beliefs.
+It may seem that all propositions must be justified in a non-circular non-infinite regress, and any beliefs that cannot be justified are irrational.
+This is the case only because of the context of ordinary uses of "rational" or "irrational".
+When we talk of "rational" in the context of a debate, it usually applied to propositions that can be justified to all parties involved.
+However, even though propositions may not be justifiable in this sense (in the sense of collective support), they can justifiable to an individual (based on their coherence with the individual's other beliefs).
+The "rational" sense as used in collective support is not constituitive of rationality itself (i.e. agents can be rational without jutsifying themselves to others), but having debates with others implicitly commits oneself to a constructed "game" where the rules are intersubjective justifiability.

+Objectivity: imagine people have widely divergent beliefs.
+Objectivity is possible when there happens to be an intersection in the beliefs held by these people.
+More specifically, it's possible when there is an intersection in what these people judge to be solid methods for establishing truth.
+E.g. think of science.
+People might have widely different beliefs.
+But everyone agrees that one's beliefs should cohere with their other beliefs, and we happen to be beings with sensory inputs that automatically impress beliefs within us (which means our beliefs must cohere with our sensory inputs), and our sensory inputs happen to converge a lot of the time.
+There are other features we happen to agree with as well (or can be shown to agree with), e.g. repeated observations from different independent sources/experiments provide more evidence for a hypothesis than one-offs, etc. It is this convergence that grounds the objectivity of science.
+I.e. two people might disagree over whether theory X or Y is true, but they can agree on method for determining whether X or Y is true, e.g. by appealing to observation, abduction, induction.
+Without this, objectivity is impossible.
+Even if we disagree on method, we can ideally point to a meta-principle that we both agree with (or can be shown to agree with) that settles which method is valid (e.g. reflective equilibrium).

+Methodology:
+- There are no exhaustive general principles.
+There are only procedures for establishing principles and truths.
+Procedure -> Principles -> Truth.
+- Conflicts must be handled by (1) reflective equilibrium - checking coherence with other beliefs/truths, and (2) by appeal to higher level principles that are agreed upon.
+Applies to individual beliefs and interpersonal disagreement.

 **Prudential**